Calderwood, East Kilbride: Housing

-The original housing in the area (each with plumbing and electricity and separate bathrooms and kitchens – a noted improvement for residents used to overcrowded, crumbling inner-city city slums) followed a similar pattern to other parts of the town: individual dwellings were mainly in short terraced rows facing onto streets, or less commonly with an access road and parking area skirting the houses, accessed by footpaths and sometimes with a communal green space.
-Flats also featured, constructed in either a traditional-style common close with individual balconies, usually three storeys high, or in standalone angular blocks of three or four storeys off a central stairway, providing 9, 12 or 16 apartments.
-This type grew increasingly commonplace in the 1960s as the neighbourhood was extended and efforts went into meeting ambitious housebuilding targets with less space available than before.
-Six tower blocks of 15 storeys were built in two clusters in the north of the area, providing a total of 522 residences.
+The original housing created in the area for the new town project (each with plumbing, electricity, gardens, and dedicated bathrooms and kitchens – a noted improvement for residents used to overcrowded, crumbling inner-city slums) followed a similar pattern to other parts of the town: Individual dwellings were mainly in short terraced rows facing onto streets, or less commonly with an access road and parking area skirting the houses, accessed by footpaths and sometimes with a communal green space.
+Flats also feature heavily, constructed in either a traditional two or three-storey configuration as part of terraced developments, with a common close, or as standalone tenemental or modular angular blocks of three or four storeys pivoting on a central stairway.
+The larger flat blocks provided 9, 12 or 16 apartments, and featured individual balconies.
+Flat complexes grew increasingly commonplace in the mid-1960s when the neighbourhood was extended eastwards, as efforts went into meeting ambitious housebuilding targets with less space available than before.
+Six tower blocks of 15 storeys were built in two clusters in the northern part of the area, providing a total of 522 residences.

 Current schools

 Calderwood has five primary schools: Long Calderwood Primary, Maxwellton Primary, Hunter Primary, Greenburn Primary (catering to children with special needs), and St Leonards R.C.
 Primary.
-Under South Lanarkshire's Schools Modernisation Programme beginning in the mid 2000s, these were rebuilt and modernised.
+Under South Lanarkshire's Schools Modernisation Programme beginning in the mid-2000s, these were rebuilt and modernised.

 Until the summer of 2007, there was a secondary school in the area named Hunter High School.
 As part of a modernisation programme, this was merged with the nearby Claremont High School in St Leonards to form Calderglen High School, next to the former Claremont High campus.
 The Hunter High building was demolished.
 Most of the land where Hunter High and the older Hunter Primary stood has been built over by modern housing, including Gamekeeper's Wynd.